mattdailis/learning-typescript/README.md

 A *View* is a concept from *Single-Page-Applications* that is a _Stateless Functional Component_ (TODO is this true?) that defines the layout of some number of containers and components in a page.

+TODO make scripts that generate each of these.

 # Routing and State management
 This project will be a *Single-Page-Application* with simulated routing.
 This means that the entire website is loaded from the get-go, and navigation inside it is merely updating React views.